No-Knead Knot Rolls

 - In a large bowl, dissolve yeast in warm water.
 Add the sugar, salt and 2 cups flour.
 Beat on medium speed for 2 minutes.
 Beat in egg and shortening.
 Stir in enough remaining flour to form a soft dough (do not knead).
 Cover and refrigerate overnight.

-- Punch dough down and divide into four portions into a 14-in. x 12-in. rectangle.
+- Punch dough down and divide into four portions; roll each portion into a 14x12-in. rectangle.
 Spread 2 tablespoons butter over dough.
 Fold in half lengthwise; cut into 12 strips.
 Tie each strip into a knot; tuck and pinch ends under.
 Place 2 in. apart on greased baking sheets.
 Repeat with remaining dough.

 - Cover and let rise until doubled, about 1 hour.
-Bake at 400° for 10-12 minutes or until golden brown.
+Bake at 400° until golden brown, 10-12 minutes.
 Remove to wire rack to cool.
-Yield: 4 dozen.

 Love these rolls!....perfect for me b/c they don't require kneading.
 I don't often to the typical bread or rolls because the time they usually require.
 These are nice and moist and buttery.
 A keeper!!